 We recognize that there is no one path to success or a magic potion that transforms difficult challenges into satisfying conclusions.
 Every student finds their own particular set of obstacles require a specific set of solutions.
 At Parkmont, we have always seen our mission as providing an environment of encouragement and exploration, helping our students find their own way to develop strategies and skills that work for them.
 While most stories often begin with a depressingly familiar set of circumstances, these composite examples demonstrate that each success has its own novel arc.

-Prior to coming to Parkmont, Tanya had had been lost in the shuffle at her very large public school.
-Though the school had failed to notice that she had fallen behind three grade levels in reading, her mother discovered the deficit, and sought out Parkmont.
-Here, she participated in a program called "Read Naturally," which works with kids individually for 1 1/2 hours, 3 times per week.
+Prior to coming to Parkmont, Tanya had been lost in the shuffle at her very large public school.
+Though the school had failed to notice that she had fallen behind three grade levels in reading, her mother discovered the deficit and sought out Parkmont.
+Here, she participated in a program called "Read Naturally," which works with kids individually for 1 1/2 hours, three times per week.
 After one year, she was reading at her grade level; in two years, she gained the equivalent of five years of reading experience.
-Additionally, Tanya had previously been experiencing emotional difficulties and once at Parkmont received therapy on-site free with our George Washington University grad students.
+Additionally, Tanya had previously been experiencing emotional difficulties and once at Parkmont received on-site therapy free with our George Washington University grad students.

-These are composite portraits of students who have benefited from our program at Parkmont during the last 10 years, in order to protect confidentiality.
+These are composite portraits of students who have benefited from our program at Parkmont during the last ten years, in order to protect confidentiality.